 Building students’ social-emotional skills is also important, especially during the pandemic.
 To effectively teach SEL, teachers must have a strong understanding of SEL and its impact on student learning.
 Yet most teachers don’t receive pre-service training in SEL.
 Many educators feel they need to increase their own knowledge about SEL and want more guidance on how to integrate SEL into their instructional time.
 Strengthening teachers’ social-emotional skills will improve SEL instructional effectiveness, which can contribute to positive student outcomes.

 Authentic SEL Modeling

 Teachers need strong social-emotional skills to be able to model respect, appropriate behaviors, and healthy communication.
 Modeling also helps teach students effective decision-making, empathy, and calming strategies when something goes wrong.
 When teachers model social-emotional skills authentically, classroom climate and culture improve, students feel more connected to their teachers, and classroom conflict and disruptive behaviors decrease.

 SEL can help educators persevere during tough times, and it makes sense that educators need SEL just as much as students do.
 Strong social-emotional skills enhance educators’ health and well-being and their ability to manage stress.
 A solid understanding of SEL also improves student instruction and helps teachers effectively model SEL in the classroom.
 All of these benefits promote better student outcomes.

 Interested in diving deeper?
-Watch our on-demand webinar, Promoting Teacher Resilience and read our white paper, Adults Need SEL, Too: The Case for Strengthening Educators’ SEL to learn more about the benefits of building social-emotional competence in adults and how to get to get started.
+Watch our on-demand webinar, Promoting Teacher Resilience, and read our white paper, Adults Need SEL, Too: The Case for Strengthening Educators’ SEL to learn more about the benefits of building social-emotional competence in adults and how to get started.